officialadithya/officialadithya.github.io/_news/ec_defi_workshop.md

 related_posts: false
 ---

-I'll be giving a talk at the Blockchain and Decentralized Finance workshop at EC'24 on {% cite bhaskara2023general %}, joint work with Rafael Frongillo and Maneesha Papireddygari.
+I'll be giving a talk at the Blockchain and Decentralized Finance workshop at EC'24 on [Bhaskara et al. (2023)](assets/pdf/talks/ec24-defi-workshop-liquidity.pdf), joint work with Rafael Frongillo and Maneesha Papireddygari.